-Notification of diving operations in connection with onshore facilities
+Notification and reporting of diving operations in connection with onshore facilities

-The operator or the party responsible for operating a land facility, shall submit written notification to the Petroleum Safety Authority Norway for all diving operations for which consent is not required.
-Notifications shall be submitted in accordance with the deadline stipulated by the Petroleum Safety Authority Norway and shall contain information on the diving site, players participating, the activity and the schedule for the operation.
+The operator or the party responsible for operating a land facility, shall submit written notification to the Norwegian Ocean Industry Authority for all diving operations for which consent is not required.
+Notifications shall be submitted in accordance with the deadline stipulated by the Norwegian Ocean Industry Authority and shall contain information on the diving site, players participating, the activity and the schedule for the operation.